ionic-team/stencil-site/src/docs/output-targets/custom-elements-bundle.md

 };
 ```

-## How is this different from the "dist" and the "dist-custom-element-bundle" output targets?
+## How is this different from the "dist" output target?

-The `dist-custom-elements` builds each component as a stand-alone class that extends `HTMLElement`.
+The `dist-custom-elements-bundle` builds each component as a stand-alone class that extends `HTMLElement`.
 The output is a standardized custom element with the styles already attached and without any of Stencil's lazy-loading.
 This may be preferred for projects that are already handling bundling, lazy-loading and defining the custom elements themselves.

-The `dist-custom-elements-bundle` is nearly the same as `dist-custom-elements` - with the exception that `dist-custom-elements-bundle` will only create a single file.
-Which you use is up to you, but the React, Vue, and Angular output targets use the `dist-custom-elements` for improved tree-shaking features.
-You can also use this single file for low barrier-to-entry apps where you don't depend on IE11 or older Edge versions.

 The `dist` output target, on the other hand, is more for projects that want to allow components to lazy-load themselves, without having to setup bundling configurations to do so.

-Luckily, all builds can be generated at the same time, using the same source code, and shipped in the same distribution.
+Luckily, both builds can be generated at the same time, using the same source code, and shipped in the same distribution.
 It would be up to the consumer of your component library to decide which build to use.

 ## Browser Support

 If the library is to be used on IE11 we recommend using the [`dist` output target](/docs/distribution) instead since it will only load the required polyfills on-demand.
-The `dist-custom-elements` is only recommended for modern browsers that already support Custom Elements, Shadow DOM, and CSS Variables (basically not IE11 or Edge 12-18).
+The `dist-custom-elements-bundle` is only recommended for modern browsers that already support Custom Elements, Shadow DOM, and CSS Variables (basically not IE11 or Edge 12-18).
 If this build is going to be used within legacy browsers then the project consuming these components will have to provide its own polyfills, and correctly downlevel the output to ES5.

 Good news is that these are already widely supported for modern web development: